qlpqlp/Dogecoin-Nodes-Map/README.md

 ###Notes:

-- Later will add the DogeEggs dynamic Logic on the file ```inc/markers/DogeEggs.php```
-- Open the files, try to understand how it works, make some changes and test it, learn with this :)
+- It dosent store the Dogecoin Node IP on the Map Database.
+The GPS coordinates are taken from the Internet Service provider registration address and not from the node IP home address.